VitaliyBulyma/CodingInterviewPt1/README.md

 # Coding Interview Part 1
 HTTP5302 Web Trends assignment

-This repository is my solution to Coding Interview Assignment
+This repository is my solution to Coding Interview Part 1 Assignment

 We were given 4 API endpoints:
 1. Returned all employees